-Bridget Foley is executive editor of Women’s Wear Daily (WWD), a position she has held for over a decade.
-From her front row perspective, Foley’s opinions on the wider industry are integral part of industry trade paper's coverage.
+Bridget Foley was executive editor of Women’s Wear Daily (WWD), a position she held for over a decade.
+From her front row perspective, Foley’s opinions on the wider industry were an integral part of industry trade paper's coverage.

 Foley has come under criticism in the past for her close relationships with some designers, however, as Foley herself explains, “Whether or not one likes one’s subjects, honest criticism involves a level of separation.”

 At the end of 2020, Foley announced she had left her position as executive editor at WWD.